Hacker News Explorer MCP

 - Feed curation – poll

-, filter by keywords, post a daily digest. - Reputation gating – fetch OP’s profile with
+top_stories, pull each title viaget_story, filter by keywords, post a daily digest. - Reputation gating – fetch OP’s profile with

-and refuse low‑karma links. - Thread summariser – grab 10 story IDs, stream each comment tree, summarise into a newsletter section.
+get_userand refuse low‑karma links. - Thread summariser – grab 10 story IDs, stream each comment tree, summarise into a newsletter section.

 Because the agent calls the tools over MCP, all heavy lifting happens server‑side; the planner stays stateless.